NVIDIA/NeMo/examples/slu/speech_intent_slot/README.md

-# End-to-End Spoken Language Intent Classification and Slot Filling on SLURP Dataset
+# NeMo End-to-End Speech Intent Classification and Slot Filling on SLURP Dataset

 ## Introduction
 This example shows how to train an end-to-end model for spoken language understanding on the SLURP dataset [2].
 The model is an encoder-decoder framework, where the encoder is a Conformer-large [3] model initialized from [here](https://ngc.nvidia.com/models/nvidia:nemo:stt_en_conformer_ctc_large), while the decoder is a Transformer decoder [4] randomly initialized.
-The model is trained by minimizing the negative log-likelihood loss with teacher forcing and label smoothing.
+The model is trained by minimizing the negative log-likelihood (NLL) loss with teacher forcing and label smoothing.

 ## Results

-We present the main results of our models, as well as that of some baselines, in the following table.
+We present the main results of our models in the following table.
 |                                                  |                |                          | **Intent (Scenario_Action)** |               | **Entity** |        |              | **SLURP Metrics** |                     |
 |--------------------------------------------------|----------------|--------------------------|------------------------------|---------------|------------|--------|--------------|-------------------|---------------------|
 |                     **Model**                    | **Params (M)** |      **Pretrained**      |         **Accuracy**         | **Precision** | **Recall** | **F1** | **Precsion** |     **Recall**    |        **F1**       |